 A Brief Coffee Primer

 To assure excellent coffee with any of the coffee making gadgets described in this article, you need to start with fresh, quality coffee.
 You can use any device you want to brew coffee with old, ground coffee beans, but it will never taste good.
-What goes in does actually determine what comes out!

 Where can you get fresh roasted coffee?
 Try local coffee shops and online stores that ship only fresh roasted coffee.
 If you buy at your local grocery store, try to get something you know has a high turnover, with a higher chance of being somewhat fresh.
 If you at least start with whole beans and grind at home, you are being more savvy than 99% of coffee drinkers who buy pre-ground coffee, and that’s something to be very proud of.

-at home ensures a consistent grind and lets you preserve the freshness of whole beans.
+A decent burr grinder at home ensures a consistent grind and lets you preserve the freshness of whole beans.
 You can spend a lot of money on a nice burr grinder, and I would encourage you to do so.
+If you don’t want to invest in a burr grinder, consider using the nice commercial grinder where you buy your coffee, dialed in for the type coffee you are making.
+Freshness will decline exponentially after grinding, but at least the coffee will brew properly.

 Conclusion